-A better option is installing a battery monitor with a shunt and current sensor.
+A better option for monitoring battery capacity is installing a battery monitor with a shunt and current sensor.
 Though it’s not difficult to install, a battery monitor with a shunt allows you to measure the real-time voltage of your battery.
 You can also use some battery monitors to calculate the current percentage of charge, your power consumption, remaining runtime, and more.

 How Long Do RV Batteries Typically Last?

 If you do your best to maintain a lead-acid battery to its optimum performance, it will likely last between two and five years.
 A traditional lead-acid battery will generally fall on the lower side of this estimate, while AGM or Gel batteries may be at the high end.